xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

    - Execute the Test Suite with a Retry limit of 2:

-      In the following screenshot, five Test Cases pass when we set tthe retry limit to 2.
+      In the following screenshot, five Test Cases pass when we set the retry limit to 2.

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/retry-2-times.png" width=85%>